Page cover

 Device-Bound Identity Protection

-Account recovery and key restoration are protected through device-bound cryptographic identity and local authentication controls.
+Account recovery and key restoration are protected through device-bound identity and local authentication controls.

 • Device binding mechanisms